Science Fiction Timeline Site

 - the Patriot Party, led by Harmon, demands an end to the CD and a strong stance against the USSR.

 - the Liberation Party, led by Millington, wants to abolish the Citizen/Taxpayer division.
 This is a radical left-wing party with ties to violent Marxists.
-It is outlawed sometime between 2082 and 2093.
+It is outlawed sometime between 2080 and 2093.
 [FL 223; PM 34, 156; "Dark Hole" 20.]

 CoDominium Space is now 200 light-years in maximum diameter and contains 70 inhabited worlds.
 [These numbers are given on FL 297.
 GTS 248 counts "more than 100" human colonies, while PS 2 counts "more than 130" and the Mote prologue claims "200" by the end of the century.
 And New Washington is 320 light-years from Earth, per FL 432.]
 But as the CD weakens, it abandons worlds far from Earth or minor in economic value.
 It maintains Tanith and Fulson's World as common destinations for exiled convicts, and Haven as the main dumping ground for "undesirables" of every sort.

 The strongest planets are becoming independent and establishing their own spheres of influence.
-Planets which possess their own space navies include Xanadu (by 2082), Danube (by 2082), Friedland (by 2087), Meiji (between 2081 and 2087), Dayan (by 2094), and Frystaat (by 2094).
+Danube is the first planet to become independent; although its first two rebellions were suppressed (see entry for 2071 above), ultimately its endeavors succeed, and the Unilateral Declaration of Independence of Danube becomes a model for other planets to follow.
+[WWI 42; WWJ 59, 209.]
+Some of the most powerful planets establish their own space navies, including Danube (by 2071), Xanadu (by 2068/70 or 2082), Friedland (by 2068/70 or 2087), Dayan (by 2068/70 or 2094), Meiji (between 2081 and 2087), and Frystaat (by 2094).
 Covenant and Churchill may have small fleets as well.
 These planets are all quite rich and have populations as high as 50 million.
-[FL 229, 351; PM 143; GTS 20, 55-56, 102, 299.]
-Many national wars begin to break out on the individual worlds, but the CoDominium still manages to prevent interplanetary wars of conquest.
+[FL 229, 351; PM 143; GTS 20, 55-56, 102, 299; WWJ, WWPW timelines.]

 Unable to use their military for off-planet conquests, some of the worlds (Friedland, Covenant, Xanadu) begin hiring out their national armies as mercenary bands to serve on other planets.
-This trains their soldiers and raises substantial revenue [FL 348].
+This trains their soldiers and raises substantial revenue.
+[FL 348.]
 As this practice proves successful, truly independent mercenary units begin to appear as well.
 Through the early 2080's, the badly-enforced "Anti-Mercenary Codes" forbid such groups.
 Eventually the CD permits mercenary bands but requires the Fleet to enforce the "Laws of War".
 The Fleet is scrupulous in enforcing these conduct codes, especially in the case of atrocities against CD personnel or Earth corporations.
-As a result, the successful mercenary groups the Nouveau Légion Étrangère, Moolman's Commandos, the Katanga Gendarmerie tend to pride themselves on their precision and on their care in distinguishing combatants from civilians.
-[FL 205-209, 335-336.]
-As Earth moves towards nuclear war and the colonies move toward interstellar anarchy, Senator Martin Grant, CIA Director John Grant Sr., Admiral Sergei Lermontov, Dr. Caldwell Whitlock, the Blaine family, and the Leontin family meet to discuss whether the CD is doomed and what might follow its demise.
-They contact King Alexander Collins of Sparta to discuss possibilities.
-The date of these discussions is unknown, except that Whitlock was invited around 2075/6. ["Dark Hole" 20; GTS 21; PS 73.]
+As a result, the successful mercenary groups – the Nouveau Légion Étrangère, Moolman's Commandos, the Katanga Gendarmerie – tend to pride themselves on their precision and on their care in distinguishing combatants from civilians.
+[FL 205-209, 255, 335-336.]

 After the campaign, Owensford and Barton join Falkenberg's Legion, which has a recruiter on Thurstone.

-July to Nov: PRINCE OF MERCENARIES, Ch 5-6.
-(Silent Leges 3-4.)
+July to Nov: PRINCE OF MERCENARIES, chapters 5-6.

 Tanith, spring and early summer: Working the fields.